SpokaneTech/SpokaneTech_Py/docs/CONTRIBUTING.md

 ```

 For functions that return a `Container` - like `dev` - addtional commands can
-be chaned on that will act on that container.
+be chained on that will act on that container.
 For example, the following
 command transforms the development container into a service, and starts it.

 ```shell